ssssssssk/Talking_Show/_posts/2015-03-31-155-StuartKrimkoMarkSoChristophGirard.md

 number: 155

-title: Stuart Krimko, Mark So & Christoph Girard
+title: Stuart Krimko, Mark So and Christoph Girard

 date: 2015-03-31